-The CMS regulations require that all MA organizations maintain a network of appropriate Providers and facilities that is sufficient to provide adequate access and availability to covered services to meet the needs of the population served.
+The Centers for Medicare & Medicaid Services (CMS) regulations require that all Medicare Advantage (MA) organizations offering coordinated care plans, network-based private fee-for-service plans, network-based medical savings account plans, as well as section 1876 cost organizations, maintain a network of appropriate Providers and facilities that is sufficient to provide adequate access to covered services to meet the needs of the population served.
 This includes oversight of developing standards for credentialing to ensure they all meet the qualifications and competency to join the network of health care delivery and comply with the published laws and regulations for Medicare Advantage.
 CMS requires this process be reviewed by peers through an established process with policies and procedures in place to support the credentialing and re-credentialing process.
 CMS requires a plan to ensure applicants are notified if any action is to be taken by FBHP that may result in notification to proper authorities.
 Providers are also entitled to understand the Fair Hearing and appeals process.
 Requirements for continual assessment of the quality of the credentialing and recredentialing process to ensure Member care is provided by qualified Providers is included in the policy.